-Angola is a vast country in Africa, offering unique travel experiences.
-It’s one of those places very few know nothing about, and even fewer have traveled there.
-Usually, the only thing you hear about the country is how expensive it is due to an oil boom.
-Luanda, the capital city, has even been named to be one of the most expensive cities in the world.
-And yes, while I also found the city to be quite expensive, I was more interested in visiting the countryside and natural wonders of the country.
-Some of these sights include the Kalandula Falls – one of the largest waterfalls in Africa and Pedras Negras de Pungo Andongo – some unusual rock formations.
+Angola is a vast and fascinating country in Africa, offering unique travel experiences.
+It’s one of those destinations that very few people know much about, and even fewer have actually visited.
+Most of the time, the only thing you hear about Angola is how expensive it is, largely due to its oil boom.
+Luanda, the capital, has even been ranked among the most expensive cities in the world.
+And yes, I also found the city to be quite pricey—but my main interest was exploring the countryside and the country’s natural wonders.
+Highlights include Kalandula Falls, one of the largest waterfalls in Africa, and Pedras Negras de Pungo Andongo, a striking area of unusual rock formations.

 Getting the Tourist Visa

-For me, Angola was the last country left in this part of Africa, and I had been waiting for a long time to visit it.
-The reason why I hadn’t traveled there before, was the difficult visa process but luckily things changed in 2018 when Angola started a new tourist eVisa.
-One of the most challenging countries to get in suddenly got so much easier!
+For me, Angola was the last country left to visit in this part of Africa, and I had been waiting a long time to finally make the trip.
+The reason I hadn’t gone earlier was the notoriously difficult visa process.
+Fortunately, things changed in 2018 when Angola introduced a new tourist eVisa.
+Suddenly, one of the hardest countries to enter became much more accessible!

 For the visa application, you will need: